DexFolf/OpenShockTelegramBot/README.md

 `WHITELIST` controls if the blacklist should be treated as a whitelist instead (`True`/`False`) (Default `False`)

+## Commands

+(These can be used by anyone not on the blacklist, must be sent as a PM)

+`/shock` sends a shock request of varying strength and duration depending on your configuration

+`/vibrate` sends a vibrate request of varying strength and duration depending on your configuration

 ## Notes
 Currently the program does not support specifying strength and duration through Telegram, it picks random values from the ranges specified in the environment variables.